 Things to see at the Necropolis Cerveteri

-The sight consists of over 1,000 burial grounds and pits.
+The site consists of over 1,000 burial grounds and pits.
 I had no idea what to expect, so you might want to check the pictures to get an idea of what it’s like.
 Cerveteri is almost like a village with 2 main streets, flanked by several Etruscan tombs and burial grounds.

 They have a small café and restroom at the sight and the video room.
 I just arrived when there was a whole class of screaming Italian school children so they only played the video in Italian.
 But it is pretty amazing.
 Ask to have it in English when you visit.